cross-seed/cross-seed.org/docs/tutorials/partial-matching.md

 Partial matching is a new feature in cross-seed v6, designed to capture torrents that are similar but may lack minor files, like `.nfo`, `.srt`, or `sample` files.
-This method allows you to seed more torrents across multiple trackers without needing a full 1:1 match for each file.
+This method allows you to seed more torrents across multiple trackers without needing to have all files.

 The key technology that unlocks partial matching is [**linking files**](linking.md), which lets you seed two torrents that share a